ArpitW-AI/BrewVista-Coffee-Sales-Analysis/README.md

 ## Recommendations

-- Introducing a summer campaign or seasonal specials can help boost sales growth during low growth month.
+- Introducing a summer campaign or seasonal specials can help boost sales  during low growth month.
 - Since drinks dominate, speed and quality of beverage preparation during rush hours directly impact revenue and customer satisfaction,  as well as regular inventory supervision to keep revenue flow.
 - Extend Astoria’s hours to capture additional revenue, while considering earlier closing at Hell’s Kitchen and Lower Manhattan to optimize resources.
 - Coffee Beans, Branded products, Loose Tea has High AOV suggesting bundling, discounts, or marketing campaigns to increase sales.
-- Create loyalty programs for customers buying high-AOV products to substain and promote growth for targeted segment.
+- Create loyalty programs for customers buying high-AOV products to sustain and promote growth for targeted segment.
 - Flavours has very low AOV , it could be bundled with other products to increase order value.